ssxxy/Eval_ToolKit/README.md

 This is KEY Functions :

-1. UserInfo | TaskInfo | ClickedTask in loader
+1. UserInfo |  ClickedTask in loader
     - UserInfo: Retrieves and verifies the user's information.
-    - TaskInfo: Fetches data from Shotgrid and stores it in a nested dictionary format.
     - ClickedTask: When a task is clicked in the task table, one of the nested dictionaries retrieved by TaskInfo is used as a parameter to create the object variable and associates with object class.
 This object will be used later for Side Widget interactions and for publishing process.

 2. Side Widget